Here’s how flu kills some people so quickly

 The human immune system has a load of weapons to throw out against infections, including cytokines produced by a variety of immune system cells.

-“Those substances work to stop the virus from spreading,” said Dr. Amesh Adelja, an infectious disease specialist and senior scholar at the Johns Hopkins University Center for Health Security.
+“Those substances work to stop the virus from spreading,” said Dr. Amesh Adalja, an infectious disease specialist and senior scholar at the Johns Hopkins University Center for Health Security.

 They cause the typical “flu-like symptoms” that bring misery from flu and other infections.